pawanit17/learn_docker/README.md

 ## TODO
 - How to configure a custom Docker registry / local Docker registry?.
-- How to push an image to docker hub?.
+- How are docker images versioned?.
 - How to build a CI/CD pipeline with Docker involved?.

 ## Docker Best Practices